Annah-2003/Power-Fit-Gym/README.md

 ## Deployment
-This project has been deployed by Netlify(Front end) and Render (Back end) The links below  will direct you to the deployed pages
+This project has been deployed
+The links below  will direct you to the deployed page

-`Netlify Front-end`

 https://65b1fd811555b42c5c32ae4f--unique-cocada-223555.netlify.app/

-`Render Back-End`